-Erin Weston is an online instructor in FIU’s Religious Studies department.
+Erin Weston is an online instructor at Florida International University’s Religious Studies department.
 She said she really hasn’t had too many issues.

 “In the spring semester, students were kind of freaking out,” she said.
 “The ones taking my Meditation and Mystical Traditions class said that they were grateful that they had the various practices to help keep them balanced.”